OA-WCVP/paper/README.md

 - `pandoc -v`
 - `lualatex -v`

+Note: if you are compiling the article on Ubuntu, the `pandoc` version which is in the standard repository is not compatible with the lua filters that are used in this repository.
+Please install a more up-to-date version through the [pandoc repository](https://github.com/jgm/pandoc/releases).
+The compilation is tested using Ubuntu 20.04 and pandoc version 2.19.1.

 ##### How to run the compilation

 The article can be compiled into several formats, ie pdf, docx and html.